hashgraph/hedera-transaction-tool/back-end/README.md

 Things to notice:

+- Note that you should not have the back-end running, stop it!

 - Note that after running the tests you may receive an error when starting the back-end with `docker compose`.
 This problem is mitigated by recreating the back-end containers, to do so start the back-end with the `--force-recreate` flag:

 ```bash